DuckyCodes/Iclicker/README.md

 pip install selenium
 ```

-6. Enter the necessary information in setup.py where marked with 'xxx'.
+6. Enter the necessary information in setup.py.

 7. Skip class and catch some sleep since iClickers are no longer needed!